S Corporation- Definition

 Advantages of S Corporation

-- There is a limited liability of the managers and the shareholders unless otherwise stated to any.
+- There is limited liability of the managers and the shareholders unless otherwise stated to any.
 Their assets remain protected.
 Creditors cannot claim on the shareholder’s house, property, or bank accounts for their payments.

 - Favorable tax characterization.